John Bartrum: Education

 During his time in the Air Force, Bartrum completed an associate degree in survival/rescue operations from the Community College of the Air Force.
 Later, while stationed at Scott AFB just east of St. Louis, he obtained his bachelor's degree in business administration from McKendree College.
 In 1991, he finished his second associate degree from the Community College of the Air Force in bioenvironmental engineering.

 Bartrum then went on to receive his Master of Business Administration from Southern Illinois University in 1994, and his J.D. from the George Mason University School of Law in 2004.
 Since obtaining his J.D., Bartrum has pursued continuing education degrees and certificates, completing courses at the Air Command and Staff College and the Air War College.

-Family

-Bartrum resides in Arlington, Virginia, with his wife Elizabeth Bartrum, a civil servant with the National Institute of Health, and twin daughters, Olivia and Sophia.